ARKhan4537/Detecting-Script/README.md

 Actually , This is a Technique that Developed by me.

-What is Sence of Detecting Scriptes , Detecting script Detect Action that Operating system will Perform.
+What is Sense of Detecting Scriptes , Detecting script Detect Action that Operating system will Perform.
 For Example , You Open a New Folder that was a action.
 So these Kind of scriptes Note the Activity.